-The Home Affordable Refinance Program, or HARP, is a federal program to assist homeowners with refinancing their home loans to a lower interest rate.
+The Home Affordable Refinance Program, or HARP, is a federal program to assist homeowners in Florida with refinancing their home loans to a lower interest rate.
 Homeowners who are underwater on their loan, or those with little equity, are encouraged to apply.

 The HARP program is also known as the Obama Refinance Program, or Obama Mortgage, as it was put in place by President Barack Obama's administration.

-If you are not behind on your payments, but cannot obtain refinancing through traditional means because your home is worth less or you are underwater, you may be eligible for a HARP refinance.
+If you are not behind on your payments, but cannot obtain refinancing through traditional means because your home in Florida is worth less or you are underwater, you may be eligible for a HARP refinance.

-HARP has been enhanced several times since its launch in 2009.
 You must meet these basic eligibility requirements:

 Borrowers who have a large mortgage with an interest rate between 6 and 8 percent will have the most to gain from a HARP refinance.

 You will need to pay closing costs when you do a HARP refinance, but you can roll these costs into your new mortgage.
 There are limits, however.
 Fannie Mae caps the closing costs at 4 percent of your existing balance.

 If your closing costs are higher, you will need to pay the rest out of pocket.